Configure Service and Session Options

 The default maximum number of sessions that a VOS device supports is automatically adjusted down or up based on the total amount of system memory.

 The following table shows the maximum number of sessions supported for different amounts of memory.
-It is recommended that you not increase the maximum number of sessions beyond the values shown in the table, because the VOS software is tuned to handle the maximum values.
+It is recommended that you do not increase the maximum number of sessions beyond the values shown in the table because the VOS software is tuned to handle the maximum values.

 For an amount of RAM not listed in the table above, the default maximum number of sessions is 5,000,000.